panzerdp/dmitripavlutin.com/content/posts/161-import-meta/index.md

 type: post
 ---

-`import.meta` is an object available inside of an ES module that contains useful information about the environment the module runs.
+`import.meta` is an object available inside of an ES module that contains useful information about the environment in which the module runs.

-The contents of the `import.meta` object is extensible, and the host can write any useful information into it.
+`import.meta` object is extensible, and the host can write any useful information into it.

 Let's see what useful information about the module you can access using `import.meta`.